 The summit at Swiftcurrent Pass is surrounded by evergreen trees and the view is underwhelming.
 A trail on the right continues to the Fire Lookout at the summit of 8,436 ft.
 (2,572 M) Swiftcurrent Mountain but the summit is embedded in cloud so there would be no panoramic view.

 The hike to the Fire Lookout is a short distance with significant elevation gain.
 Since arriving at Glacier National Park, the daily trend on this hiking mission, has seen rain developing near mid-afternoon and it is wise to avoid presence at higher elevation if that trend continues today.
 So, shortly after lunch, the return hike begins via the same route taken in.

 Almost immediately, cloud begins to break up and the sun finds openings to brighten the valley.
 There is no single vantage point where everything can be captured simultaneously so good panoramic views are selected.

 Ceilings lift and the Swiftcurrent Glacier is now visible directly across from my location.
 A short video of the surroundings above Swift Current Valley is captured but there is no alternative to standing here in wonder and awe.

 The hike down is even more spectacular as colors and lighting reveal the magnificent splendor of Swiftcurrent Valley.
 The red rock and early fall colors come to life in the sun.

-The hike through Swiftcurent Valley has been an outstanding and forever memorable day with absolutely amazing scenery.
+The hike through Swiftcurrent Valley has been an outstanding and forever memorable day with absolutely amazing scenery.
 The trail-head begins from the parking area at Swiftcurrent Inn so there was no need to drive the car today.
-The exciting plan for tomorrow will make it unnecessary to drive the car for the second consecutive day.
+Tomorrow's exciting plan will make it unnecessary to drive the car for the second consecutive day.

 Additional photos of the day reside below.
 Click on any single photo to enlarge for viewing.